firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-accessory-power-and-display-integration.md

 3. **Map every connector before power-up.** MakerBase looms expose 3.3 V/GND/ADC1 at the “comm” header and reroute Bluetooth through the NRF pins; miswired TX/RX leads cause telemetry dropouts or back-power logic rails.[^22]
 4. **Favor multi-core RVVP over solid Ethernet in stems.** Fine-strand shielded RVVP survives stem flex better than solid-core Cat6, still carries halls, CAN, and spare conductors, and keeps throttles from snapping wide open when wires fracture.[^23]
 5. **Reserve shielded Ethernet for signal runs only.** Builders keep XT150/QS8 on the power leads and repurpose Ethernet or RVVP pairs for 5 V, hall, and CAN wiring so accessories can be added later without tearing the stem apart.[^24][^25]
-4. **Secure hall boards and sensor looms.** Hall PCBs that peel free can short against the rotor housing and mimic logic-rail failures; inspect adhesive and strain relief during reassembly.[^26]
+4. **Secure hall boards and sensor looms.** Pandalgns’ front hall PCB peeled loose, shorted against the rotor, and even masqueraded as serial-port dropouts until it was re-glued and strain-relieved; bake adhesive checks and harness support into every reassembly.[^hall_short_fix]
 5. **Exploit the ADC harness features.** Spintend’s ADC v3 board already supports spin dial throttles, dual-button pods, and turn-signal LED strips.
   - plan channel assignments before closing the deck and keep phase leads equal length when trimming looms.[^27]
 6. **Never steal headlight power from throttle rails.** Dragging even 0.5 A from the throttle’s 5 V supply collapses the regulator, starves the ADC daughterboard, and can back-feed the 12 V converter.